Natoora/detox-expo-helpers/README.md

 You can download the Expo app from the [Expo Tools page](https://expo.io/tools).
 See an [example package.json configuration](https://github.com/expo/with-detox-tests/blob/033020b165452d641f512a9b1a8a291632ce8e8f/package.json#L21-L29)

-### Use detox-expo-helpers in your app
+### Use detox-expo-helpers in expo app

 > ⚠️ Important: This fork disables `deviceSynchronization` because it was the only way we could figure out getting Detox@18 to work.
 When launching the App with `reloadApp`, you have to wait for the first element to ensure the app is properly booted.
-(See Example)
+(See Example).
+Also, we are bumping the `xdl` to v59.

 All you really need to use is `reloadApp`, like so: